neelsmith/latin101/docs/resources/index.md

 ## *Lingua Latina Legenda* project (L3)

 - online [textbook and reference materials](https://lingualatina.github.io/textbook/).
 The L3 textbook is the basic reference and textbook we will use this year.
-- [youtube channel](https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg).
+- a [guide to the L3 youtube channel](https://lingualatina.github.io/courses/youtube/) (or go to the [channel directly](https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg)).
 The L3 youtube channel includes short videos introducing content covered in the online textbook.

 ## Latin 101, section 1

-- [youtube channel](https://www.youtube.com/playlist?list=PLUcfS6VHaxZDWuU6b7cz9fWV2S6UmH7Yy).
+- a guide to [short videos specific to our section](./videos/) (or go straight to a [youtube channel for our section](https://www.youtube.com/playlist?list=PLUcfS6VHaxZDWuU6b7cz9fWV2S6UmH7Yy)).
 I will post *very* short videos on topics specific to our section of Latin 101 on this channel.
 - [slides](/slides/).
 I will share any slides we use in class meetings here.